 The children will develop their drawing skills with a focus on texture, shading and proportion.
-They will complete a unit of work called 'Power Prints.'
-Later in the term, the children will develop their painting skills with a focus on how to create a 3D effect using pattern and shading.
+Later in the term, the children will develop their painting skills with a focus on how to create a 3d effect using pattern and shading.